Garcelle Beauvais: Film and television

 Beauvais recurred as Veronica Garland, the Wicked Stepmother character from Cinderella, on the second season of the web television series Tell Me a Story.
 She also portrayed Dennis Quaid's love interest in the web television series Merry Happy Whatever.
 Beauvais joined the cast of The Real Housewives of Beverly Hills as the series' first black cast member during its tenth season, which premiered in April 2020.
 She began co-hosting the daytime talk show The Real for its seventh season in September 2020.
 Beauvais reprised her role as a rose bearer in the sequel to the romantic comedy film Coming to America, titled Coming 2 America.

 In 2022, Beauvais signed a first-look development deal with NBCUniversal Television and Streaming, via her production company Garcelle Beauvais Productions.
+That same year, she was cast in the Hulu mystery thriller series The Other Black Girl, a television adaptation of the 2021 novel by Zakiya Dalila Harris.
+In addition, she starred in TV movies Caught in His Web and Black Girl Missing on Lifetime.
+In April 2024, Deadline announced that Beauvais will be executive producing three original films for Lifetime channel, saying: "I am so excited and grateful to continue my relationship with Lifetime because they immediately understood the importance of creating this new franchise with the Black Girl Missing movies.
+Having a network that stands by you and supports your mission gives me hope in humanity."

+On August 4, 2024, Beauvais and Keltie Knight hosted the Miss USA 2024 beauty pageant.

+In March 2025, Beauvais announced her departure from The Real Housewives of Beverly Hills, after five seasons.

 Other ventures

 In 2008, Beauvais launched a children's jewelry line called Petit Bijou.
 In 2013, she published a children's book titled I Am Mixed, which tells the story of twins exploring "the thoughts and emotions of being of mixed ethnicities."
 She hosts the weekly late-night talk show podcast Going to Bed with Garcelle, in which she discusses dating, sex, and relationships with guests.

-Her memoir, Love Me As I Am was published by Amistad on April 12, 2022.
+Her memoir, Love Me As I Am: My Journey from Haiti to Hollywood to Happiness, co-written with Nicole E. Smith, was published by Amistad on April 12, 2022.

+Interior design

+On July 13, 2022, Beauvais launched a home collection, "Garcelle at Home" on HSN.
+The collection, inspired by her Haitian heritage, includes comforter sets, lamps, pillows, doormats and other accessories.